yvlawy/Etagair-Configurator-API/README.md

 Etagair is a general purpose Configurator API for modeling and managing products, services, or everything else.

-It's developed in .NET/C# and it is provided as a set of several libraries.
+It's developed in C# language with .NEt Standard 2.0 and it is provided as a set of several libraries.
 It's a back-office API, there is no UI.
 Data are saved in a embedded database.

 For more details, see the [wiki](https://github.com/yvlawy/Etagair-Configurator-API/wiki)

 ## Key features
--Embedded .NET family assembly, platform independent without references to other libraries.
+-Embedded .NET family assembly, platform independent with reference to one library: [LiteDB](https://www.nuget.org/packages/LiteDB/), a NoSql Document database.

 -Management of complex objects : entities with properties (list of key-value).